SLKone/SLKone.github.io/_expertise/Oil-and-Gas.md

 ---
 title:  "Oil and Gas"
-intro: From exploration to operation, we have designed, built, and implemented bespoke solutions, creating positive outcomes for numerous oil and gas companies.
+intro: Spanning from upstream to downstream, we have worked with numerous oil and gas companies of all sizes over the years.
+With the rapid change and pressures on this industry, we are poised to assist with generating value for our O&G clients.
+featured_services: [Performance-Improvement, Sales-and-Operations-Planning , Cost-Management , Process-Design]
 ---